Ptujec/LaunchBar/Compile-Swift-Action/README.md

 Since version 1.3 the action can also process multiple action bundles at once.

+If you compile an installed action, give LB a second or two to catch the changes.

 ## Background

 Unfortunately, in order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.